Table of Contents

 The good news is that Parlodel increases your chances of getting pregnant by leveling out prolactin and boosting ovulation.

 If you have been diagnosed with hyperlactinemia and you don’t know what to do, schedule your appointment at The Fertility Center.
-A fertility clinic in Tijuana where you will find fertility specialists, assisted reproduction treatments and procedures to make your dream of being a mother come true.
+A fertility clinic where you will find fertility specialists in Mexico, assisted reproduction treatments like in vitro fertilization and procedures such as egg freezing, embryo freezing and sperm freezing to make your dream of being a mother come true.

 Schedule your appointment by writing to us through the contact form or through the WhatsApp button, where we will gladly assist you and answer all your questions.